kimmyfek/next_rtd/README.md

 	- [x] Explain query
 - Parser Improvements (J)
   - [x] Parser writes to temp table and replaces instead (J)
+  - [ ] Stuttering on parser.parser
   - [ ] Update DB live
-  - [ ] Refresh cache on reload (J)
+  - [ ] Refresh cache on reload
+  - [ ] Determine which file to download
+  - [ ] Parser has logger
+  - [ ] Check calendar start-end date, and make sure today falls in that value
-  - [ ] Re-Pull data and parse after X duration (J)
+  - [ ] Re-Pull data and parse after X duration
-  - [ ] Dynamically pull data based on column position during parsing to deal with RTD columns being not consistent (J)
+  - [ ] Dynamically pull data based on column position during parsing to deal with RTD columns being not consistent

 ## Notes
 - Start over button more apparent?